-Once you sign up for Vital Plan, you can choose your plan.
-Your plan will work with you and your doctors to keep you healthy.
+Once you sign up for Plan Vital, you can choose your plan.
+PS will work with you and your doctors to keep you healthy.

-There is an Enrollment Counselor available at the Medicaid offices and on the phone, who can help you choose a plan.
-The Enrollment Counselor does not work for any plan or any providers.
+The Enrollment Counselor does not work for any Managed Care Organization (MCO) or any providers.
 They are neutral.
 They can give you information about Vital Plan and its benefits.
 They can tell you about the choices available to you and help answer your questions.
 They can't choose for you.
 They can help you:

-- Choose a new plan or change of a plan; - If you change your plan, they can also help you change your Primary Care Physician (PCP) or Primary Medical Group (see more information in Part 2 of this guide).
+- Choose a new Manage Care Organization or MCO (insurance company) or change to a different MCO. - If you change your plan, they can also help you change your Primary Care Physician (PCP) or Primary Medical Group (see more information in Part 2 of this guide).